-- 4.1.
-On 13 December 2021 D r Barry Kistnasamy of the Department of Health lodged a complaint in terms of section 49B of the Competition Act against service providers delivering Covid-19 Rapid Antigen tests in South Africa to consumers. - 4.2.
-Dr Kistnasamy alleges that Covid-19 Rapid Antigen test prices are around R350 in the private sector, whereas Covid-19 Rapid Antigen tests are R150 in the NHLS (public sector).
+- 4.1 On 13 December 2021 Dr Barry Kistnasamy of the Department of Health lodged a complaint in terms of section 49B of the Competition Act against service providers delivering Covid-19 Rapid Antigen tests in South Africa to consumers. - 4.2 Dr Kistnasamy alleges that Covid-19 Rapid Antigen test prices are around R350 in the private sector, whereas Covid-19 Rapid Antigen tests are R150 in the NHLS (public sector).
 He alleges that UNICEF's website shows that Covid-19 Rapid Antigen test kits are currently available for R50.
-Dr Kistnasamy and the Department of Health believe that prices charged in the private sector for Covid-19 Rapid Antigen tests, that exceed R150, may be excessive. - 4.3.
-The Commission decided to pursue the investigation, on an expedited basis, to determine whether the pricing of Covid-19 Rapid Antigen tests may amount to an excessive price in contravention of section 8(1)(a) of the Competition Act read with paragraph 4 of the Regulations. - 4.4.
-On 14 December 2021 the Commission directed Requests for Information to various private pathology laboratories, including PathCare, in order to establish whether the prices charged for Covid-19 Rapid Antigen tests are excessive. - 4.5.
-In the result and following an investigation, the Commission found that prima facie pathology groups including PathCare have engaged in a contravention of section 8(1)(a) of the Act.
+Dr Kistnasamy and the Department of Health believe that prices charged in the private sector for Covid-19 Rapid Antigen tests, that exceed R150, may be excessive. - 4.3 The Commission decided to pursue the investigation, on an expedited basis, to determine whether the pricing of Covid-19 Rapid Antigen tests may amount to an excessive price in contravention of section 8(1)(a) of the Competition Act read with paragraph 4 of the Consumer Protection Regulations. - 4.4 On 14 December 2021 the Commission directed Requests for Information to various private pathology laboratories, including Ampath, in order to

-4.6.
-PathCare has indicated to the Commission that it is willing to immediately reduce the cost of Covid-19 Rapid Antigen tests to no more than R150 inclusive of VAT.
-Consequently, the Commission and PathCare have concluded this Consent Agreement.
+- establish whether the prices charged for Covid-19 Rapid Antigen tests are possibly excessive. - 4.5 In the result and following an investigation, the Commission found that prima facie pathology groups including Ampath may have engaged in a contravention of section 8(1)(a) of the Act. - 4.6 Ampath has indicated to the Commission that it is willing to immediately reduce the cost of Covid-19 Rapid Antigen tests to no more than R150 inclusive of VAT.
+Consequently, the Commission and Ampath have concluded this Consent Agreement.

-5. PRICE REDUCTION OF COVID-19 RAPID ANTIGEN TESTS
+5 PRICE REDUCTION OF COVID-19 RAPID ANTIGEN TESTS

-- 5.1 PathCare agrees and undertakes that it shall upon signature of this agreement- - 5.1.1.
-Cease to charge the price of R230 (VAT inclusive) which is the price charged since 1 December 2021; - 5.1.2.
-Reduce the price of Covid-19 Rapid Antigen tests to a price no more than R150 (VAT inclusive); - 5.1.3.
-For avoidance of doubt, the price of R150 inclusive of VAT is a maximum price cap and PathCare may charge or negotiate a price below the maximum price of R150 (VAT inclusive).
+- 5.1 Ampath agrees and undertakes that it shall upon signature of this Consent Agreement- - 5.1.1 Cease to charge the price of R390 (VAT inclusive) for Covid-19 Rapid Antigen tests; or R320 (VAT inclusive) which is the price charged since 8 March 2021; or R230 (VAT inclusive) which is the price charged since 29 November 2021; - 5.1.2 Reduce the price of Covid-19 Rapid Antigen tests to a price no more than R150 (VAT inclusive); - 5.1.3.
+For avoidance of doubt, the price of R150 inclusive of VAT is a maximum price cap and Ampath may charge or negotiate a price below the maximum price of R150 (VAT inclusive).

-6. DURATION OF THE PRICE REDUCTION
+6 DURATION OF THE PRICE REDUCTION

-The price reduction set out in paragraph 5 of this consent agreement shall endure for a period of two (2) years from the date of confirmation of this consent agreement by the Tribunal as its order.
+The price reduction set out in paragraph 5 of this Consent Agreement shall endure for a period of two (2) years from the date of confirmation of this Consent Agreement by the Tribunal as its order.

-7. TRANSPARENCY OF COVID-19 RAPID ANTIGEN TESTS
+7 TRANSPARENCY OF COVID-19 RAPID ANTIGEN TESTS

-PathCare agrees and undertakes that it shall upon signature of this agreement-
+Ampath agrees and undertakes that it shall upon signature of this Consent Agreement-

-- 7.1. disclose to all consumers of Covid-19 Rapid Antigen tests, the name of the Covid-19 Rapid Antigen test kit used, in order that consumers may be able to identify the type of antigen test provided; and - 7.2. this information should also be reflected on any test certification (test result) provided to the consumer.
+- 7.1 disclose to all consumers of Covid-19 Rapid Antigen tests, the name of the Covid-19 Rapid Antigen test kit used, in order that consumers may be able to identify the type of Covid-19 Rapid Antigen test provided; and - 7.2 this information should also be reflected on any test certification provided to the consumer.

-8. DURATION OF THE TRANSPARENCY OF COVID-19 RAPID ANTIGEN TESTS
+8 DURATION OF THE TRANSPARENCY OF COVID-19 RAPID ANTIGEN TESTS

-The transparency undertaking set out in paragraph 7 of this Consent Agreement shall endure for so long as PathCare provides Covid-19 Rapid Antigen tests.
+The transparency undertaking set out in paragraph 7 of this Consent Agreement shall endure for so long as Ampath provides Covid-19 Rapid Antigen tests.

-9. MONITORING
+9 MONITORING